-The Dual Apps allows user to create a shortcut of the same app.
+The Dual Apps allows a user to create a shortcut of the same app.
 Apps like WhatsApp work only on your contact number.
 A phone with dual SIMs doesn’t help the user to user to use both the contacts in the same WhatsApp account.

-The gallery also got some cool features like swipe up from any picture to get options of sharing, editing and many more.
+The gallery also got some cool features like swipe up from any picture to get options of sharing, editing and much more.
 The gallery also saw a revamped look with proper and reliable segregation according to the times, places and events.

 There are also lots of themes for users to change the whole look according to their own preference.

 Experience – MIUI 8.1 and the Android Marshmallow 6.0.1 are the base software on which the Redmi 3S Prime runs.
-The User interface on the MIUI is something which some people adore and others don’t find as good as the stock android experience.
+The User interface on the MIUI is something which some people adore and others don’t find as good as the stock Android experience.

 The overall User interface and experience is really smooth and the 3 GB RAM / SD 430 makes sure there is no lag while jumping from one App to another.

 The overall UI is not cluttered or I can’t say the Icons or fonts are poorly done on the MIUI.
-The home screen quick settings drop down menu is a bit more bluish and slightly more difficult to read compared to iOS or Stock android.
+The home screen quick settings drop-down menu is a bit more bluish and slightly more difficult to read compared to iOS or Stock android.

 Apps and Duplicates – There are some good things like using different themes or the control center (security App) which allows to clean junk and free up ram.
-On the negative sides some of the Apps like the Gallery gets duplicated with the Google Photos.
+On the negative sides, some of the Apps like the Gallery gets duplicated with the Google Photos.

 There are two browsers Chrome and a stock Xiaomi browser.
-There is Mi remote App which work with the Infrared remote for your TV, pretty neat feature those who wish to use this function.
+There is Mi remote App which works with the Infrared remote for your TV, pretty neat feature those who wish to use this function.

 There are some other features like the Dual Apps and Dual storage which allows you to run 2 social media accounts on the same phone.
 The navigation in the settings menu is just like most Android phones and is very neat and easy.

-Cool Features – There are some cool features like press volume button to wake the device, press volume down twice to launch the camera, can setup a custom message on the lock screen.
+Cool Features – There are some cool features like press volume button to wake the device, press volume down twice to launch the camera, can set up a custom message on the lock screen.

-And one thing which I missed was the location setting in the pull down quick settings which you can toggle on and off.
+And one thing which I missed was the location setting in the pull-down quick settings which you can toggle on and off.

 If you have to find the location settings for disabling apps from using it, maps etc (they drain battery) you will have to go deep into settings >> privacy and turn it off.

-Stock Android and other phones have it in the pull down home screen menu.
+Stock Android and other phones have it in the pull-down home screen menu.
 But not a big deal.

-Lite Mode – There is a lite mode which you can access from the settings which makes the smartphone very simple with just some basic icons like dialer message and gallery occupying the entire user interface.
+Lite Mode – There is a lite mode which you can access from the settings which make the smartphone very simple with just some basic icons like dialer message and gallery occupying the entire user interface.

-Probably good for first time smartphone users or senior citizens adapting to a new smartphone from a feature phone who are intimidated by tons of options on a smartphone.
+Probably good for first-time smartphone users or senior citizens adapting to a new smartphone from a feature phone who are intimidated by tons of options on a smartphone.